Green-Software-Foundation/sci-ai/SPEC.md

 - Model selection and benchmarking systems
 - Evaluation frameworks

+Emissions from model training **SHALL** be calculated over the entire training duration, accounting for all epochs, parameter updates, intermediate runs, and early stopping phases.

 ### 7.4 System Integration (Provider)

 All carbon emissions associated with System Integration SHALL be included in the Provider SCI calculation.